npfernandes/ensemblify/docs/source/cli_workflow.md

 After generating an ensemble, you can use experimental SAXS data to reweight it.
 This will create an interactive reweighting dashboard with comparisons between your uniformly weighted and reweighted ensembles, both in regards to fitting to experimental data and the calculation of structural properties of your protein.

-To do this, specify the location of your **trajectory**, **topology** and experimental SAXS data files and the output directory where you want to store your interactive dashboard, along with the figures and data used in its creation.
+To do this, specify the location of your **trajectory**, **topology** and experimental SAXS data files and the output directory where you want to store your interactive dashboard, along with the individual figures and data used in its creation.

 1. Assuming the current working directory is the previously created 'Hst5' directory, and the `Hst5_SAXS.dat` file is one directory up: